Should You Feed Your Rabbit Timothy Hay Pellets?

 The main thing to ensure when you purchase your rabbit pellets is that the main ingredient is, in fact, timothy hay.
 Rabbit pellets are labeled in the same method as food for humans.
 This means that the ingredient that makes up the greatest proportion of the food will be listed first, followed by the rest in descending order of quantity in the food.

 So this makes selecting the pellets you purchase for your rabbits somewhat easier, because if the first ingredient on the list isn’t timothy hay, then you should definitely choose another brand.
+You can trust that the Timothy hay pellets for Rabbits from Small Pet Select are freshly made and the main ingredient is out top quality timothy hay.

 What if my rabbit won’t eat pellets?